NEUROIMAGING / COMPUTED TOMOGRAPHY

 CT perfusion (CTP)

-- brain infarction results from a local decrease in cerebral blood flow (CBF)
+- brain infarction results from a localized decrease in cerebral blood flow (CBF)

-- CT perfusion (CTP) can be used to assess cerebral blood flow and to differentiate penumbra (salvageable brain tissue) from the core (the area of damaged brain tissue)
+- CT perfusion (CTP) can be used to assess cerebral blood flow and differentiate the penumbra (salvageable brain tissue) from the core (area of damaged brain tissue)

 - CTP does not detect necrotic tissue; it only demonstrates the decrease in blood flow that is very often associated with necrosis

-- !! however, there may not necessarily be necrosis in the core area – if the CBF disorder corresponding to the core is detected shortly after its onset and rapid recanalization occurs, then part of this zone may be saved
+- however, necrosis may not necessarily be present in the core area – if the altered CBF corresponding to the core is detected shortly after stroke onset and rapid recanalization occurs, then part of this zone may be saved

-- on the contrary, in necrotic tissue, after late recanalization, an improvement of flow can be achieved, and the core and penumbra disappear
+- conversely, in necrotic tissue, flow improvement may be achieved after late recanalization, and the core and penumbra may disappear or be reduced

-- similarly, late recruitment of collaterals can lead to improved flow in the periphery of the “core” and thus to its reduction on CTP, although it is a zone of complete ischemia
+- similarly, late recruitment of collaterals can lead to improved flow in the periphery of the “core” and thus to its reduction on CTP, even though it is a zone of complete ischemia

-- CTP mismatch evaluated by the RAPID system became the basis of breakthrough studies with recanalization therapy beyond standard time windows (> 4.5 h for intravenous thrombolysis, > 6h for mechanical thrombectomy)
+- the CTP mismatch evaluated by the RAPID system became the basis of breakthrough studies with recanalization therapy beyond the standard time windows (> 4.5 h for intravenous thrombolysis, > 6h for mechanical thrombectomy)

 - the DAWN study (2017) showed an effect in the 6-24h window in a strictly selected group (according to CTP)